AndreiRStatescu/google-docs-clone/README.md

 - renaming a doc from the doc page files menu does not refresh the title on the page, unless you also a page reload
 - right clicking a document from the files menu should open the doc in a new taqb, not select the doc
 - adding proper use of liveblock/suspense with components wrapped properly into <ClientSideSuspense> tags may decrease loading time to the point where the "Room loading..." screen no longer shows up.
+- design editor markdown workflow and integrare with liveblocks